 Verdict: how to pay less for Disney+ in 2026

-- Set on the regional trick?
-Possible in theory, but blocked and card-gated in practice since Disney tightened regional pricing, so not worth the account risk for most people.
+- βSet on the regional trick?
+Blocked and card-gated in practice, not worth the account risk for most people.